unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 ##### Casting a Spell at a Higher Level

 When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
-For instance, if Umara casts _magic missile_ using one of her 2nd-level slots, that _magic missile_ is 2nd level.
+For instance, if Umara casts _tek missile_ using one of her 2nd-level slots, that _tek missile_ is 2nd level.
 Effectively, the spell expands to fill the slot it is put into.

-Some spells, such as _magic missile_ and _cure wounds_, have more powerful effects when cast at a higher level, as detailed in a spell’s description.
+Some spells, such as _tek missile_ and _cure wounds_, have more powerful effects when cast at a higher level, as detailed in a spell’s description.

 > #### Casting in Armor
 >